 On vehicles with a key release button, try to turn the key to LOCK without pressing the button.
-The key should turn to LOCK only with the key button depressed.
+The key should turn to LOCK only when you press the key button.

 On all vehicles, the key should come out only in LOCK.